ensdomains/ens-contracts/contracts/wrapper/README.md

 **Start State**: Unwrapped
 **End State**: Emancipated | Locked

 Wraps a .eth second-level name.
-The wrapped name's expiration will always be equal to the name's expiration in the .eth registrar.
+The wrapped name's expiration will always be equal to the name's expiration in the .eth registrar plus the grace period (90 days).

 If fuses are provided, they will be burned at the same time as wrapping, moving the name directly to Locked status.